-Ensuring that all departments can function together in a disaster scenario requires a crisis communication platform that integrates with the working parts of every organization without modifying any existing communication tools.
-AtHoc Connect is the right platform for this herculean task.
+Bringing these disparate elements together and ensuring they can function side-by-side in a disaster scenario requires a crisis communication platform that can integrate with the working parts of every organization.
+It must be easy to use, and must not require modification of any existing communication tools.
+AtHoc Connect is just such a platform.

-It is imperative that security organizations can communicate with one another in real-time at a major event like Trump's inauguration.
-AtHoc Connect allows for better coordination, faster decision-making, and improved communication in crisis situations where a seconds' delay could be fatal.
+Emergencies do not occur in silos.
+Especially at a major event like Trump’s inauguration, it is imperative that the organizations responsible for security can communicate with one another in real-time.
+AtHoc Connect makes that possible, allowing for faster decision-making, better coordination, and improved communication in situations where even a few seconds’ delay can be catastrophic.